Types of fees

-- Research projects undertaken within the College of Health and Life Sciences - an annual bench fee may be required for projects in the following subject areas:
+- Research projects undertaken within the College of Health, Medicine and Life Sciences - an annual bench fee may be required for projects in the following subject areas:

 - Department of Life Sciences: Biosciences; Environmental Sciences; Psychology, and Sport, Health and Exercise Sciences;

-- Department of Clinical Sciences: Physiotherapy; Occupational Therapy; Health Sciences; and Social Work.
+- Department of Health Sciences: Physiotherapy; Occupational Therapy; Health Sciences; and Social Work.